cyphergames/UltraLiteDB/README.md

 # UltraLiteDB - A bare-bones C# .NET Key-value Store in a single database file, intended for use in Unity

 UltraLiteDB is a trimmed down version of LiteDB 4.0 (http://www.litedb.org).
-Anything that needs reflection, Linq, or dynamic code generation has been removed to make it work in Unity's IL2CPP AoT runtime environment.
+Anything that needs Linq or dynamic code generation has been removed to make it work in Unity's IL2CPP AoT runtime environment.
 Some additional features have been removed to reduce code footprint.
 What's left is a very small, fast key-value store that lets you save and load BSON-encoded data in any Unity environment.

 ## Major features missing from LiteDB